 While it remains difficult to predict, we do not expect there to be any significant near-term changes to any of the above-described assumptions that are likely to have a material effect on the amount of our accrual.
 However, there are other estimates for each of these factors which are significantly higher than the estimates described above.
 We believe there is such uncertainty surrounding these estimates that we cannot quantify the high-end of the range of such estimates.
-In any event, assuming, for example, that the above described assumptions are each doubled (except where that would be inconsistent with an existing agreement), and taking into account our payments under the interim settlement with the Governments (discussed below) our payments for the potential liabilities for the Fox River matter would be approximately \$318 million (to be paid out over at least the next 10 years, and likely as long as the next 20-40 or more years).
-AT&T and Lucent are jointly responsible for indemnifying us for a portion of amounts incurred by our company over a certain threshold, and the \$318 million estimate assumes they will make such payments.
-If we were in fact required to pay an amount such as \$318 million for NCR's share of the Fox River liabilities, it would have a moderate but manageable impact on our liquidity and capital resources, assuming that such amount was required to be paid over the time frame currently contemplated.
+In any event, assuming, for example, that the above described assumptions are each doubled (except where that would be inconsistent with an existing agreement), and taking into account our payments under the interim settlement with the Governments (discussed below) our payments for the potential liabilities for the Fox River matter would be approximately \$320 million (to be paid out over at least the next 10 years, and likely as long as the next 20-40 or more years).
+AT&T and Lucent are jointly responsible for indemnifying us for a portion of amounts incurred by our company over a certain threshold, and the \$320 million estimate assumes they will make such payments.
+This estimate has increased slightly since the last quarter because of certain adjustments we have made in calculating the receivable for the AT&T and Lucent indemnity as discussed above.
+If we were in fact required to pay an amount such as \$320 million for NCR's share of the Fox River liabilities, it would have a moderate but manageable impact on our liquidity and capital resources, assuming that such amount was required to be paid over the time frame currently contemplated.
 However, if such an amount were required to be paid in a shorter time period, it could have a material impact on our liquidity or capital resources.

 We have discussed above our overall, long-term exposure to the Fox River liability.
-However, as described in Note 8 of Notes to Consolidated Financial Statements, we also have limited short-term liability for this matter.
+However, as described in Note 8 of Notes to Consolidated Financial Statements, our short-term liability for this matter is limited.
 In December 2001, NCR and API entered into an interim settlement with the Governments that limits NCR/API's joint cash payouts to \$10 million per year over a four-year period beginning at the time of such interim settlement.
 Any portion of an annual \$10 million installment not paid out in a given year will be rolled over and made available for payment during subsequent years up until December 10, 2005.
 In exchange for these payments, the Governments have agreed not to take any enforcement actions against API or us during the term of the settlement.
 These payments are being shared by us and API under the terms of the confidential settlement agreement discussed above and will be credited against our long-term exposure for this matter.
 Our share of these payments was taken into account in determining our reserve.